 Firstly, penile implants are the most reliable form of managing erectile dysfunction which means sexual spontaneity is always possible.

-Intimacy and growth in a relationship, both sexually and emotionally is heavily reliant on a couple’s ability to enjoy intimate sex whenever the desire arises.
-For instance, randomly in the early hours of a morning when taking a pill take is not immediate would not be ideal.
+Intimacy and growth in a relationship both sexually and emotionally are heavily reliant on a couple’s ability to enjoy intimate sex whenever the desire arises.
+For instance, randomly in the early hours of the morning when taking a pill taken is not immediate would not be ideal.

 Reliability is also a key factor and can have a considerable effect on a man’s confidence knowing a penile implant will work every time.

 Finally, and likely most importantly for most men, performance anxiety and fear of embarrassment is no longer a factor.